For so long, "urban" has been seen as an extension of “black”, “underground”, “other”, “unworthy”.

 IF YOUR SUBMISSION GETS SELECTED…

-Only shortlisted submissions will receive further emails, social media messages or telephone calls/text messages from the BUFF board after the final submission deadline passes.
-Correspondence will commence from 9 February onwards.
+Only shortlisted submissions will receive further emails, social media messages or telephone calls/text messages from the BUFF submissions team after the final submission deadline passes.
+Correspondence will commence from late summer 2024 onwards.

-All shortlisted films will pre-qualify for eligibility to win a British Urban Film Festival award in 2019.
-Not all shortlisted films will be nominated.
+All shortlisted films will be eligible to win a British Urban Film Festival short film/feature film award in 2024.

-The final shortlist of 3 scripts will be eligible to receive a British Urban Film Festival award) will be considered for development through our industry partners.
+The final shortlist of 3 scripts (in addition to receiving a British Urban Film Festival award) will be considered for development through our industry partners.

-Drama/Documentary Films: must be no less than 40 minutes and no more than 120.
+Feature length films: must be no less than 44 minutes and no more than 120.

-Short Films must be no less than 3 minutes and no more than 60.
+Short films must be no less than 3 minutes and no more than 44.

 All Music, Spoken Word, Dance & Moving Image videos must be no less than 3 minutes.

 The festival operates a no waiver policy.

 Please note that non-acceptance to the festival is not a valid reason for a refund.